kiyoon/haskell-scope-highlighting.nvim/README.md

 <details>
 <summary>
-Click to see an example partial highlighting setup.
+Click to see an example of a partial highlighting setup.
 </summary>

 ```scm